Our Life Plan Program focuses on long term support for those working AND in college, university or trade school!

 Life Plan Program

-to be eligible for our Life Plan, you must be…
+To be eligible for our Life Plan, you must be…

 A single parent with at least 50% custody of your children